bosky9/c-plus-plus-project/README.md

 ## Project Status

 Currently our project doesn't cover all the original work.
 As said before, we only defined all the necessary files to work with an ARIMA model using exclusively the Normal family, but so many other families and models are still waiting to be translated.

 Besides that, in the current status our program works perfectly using both GCC and Clang compilers.

 **[Back to top](#table-of-contents)**

 ## Getting Started

 To compile and try the library yourself you just need to use the `make` command from the project folder.
 All instructions for building and testing are available in the CMakeLists.txt file.

 ### Dependencies

 This project highly relies on some external libraries, in particular on the [Eigen library](http://eigen.tuxfamily.org/index.php?title=Main_Page), used for defining most of the vectors and matrices originally created using the [NumPy library](https://numpy.org/) in Python.
-Other than that, we also used [LBFGSpp library](https://github.com/yixuan/LBFGSpp) to define optimization functions and [matplotlib-cpp](https://github.com/lava/matplotlib-cpp) to recreate the same graphs available in the Python project.
-For this last mention an installation of Python3 is is necessary, since `matplotlibcpp.hpp` call directly its functions.
+Other than that, we also used [LBFGSpp library](https://github.com/yixuan/LBFGSpp) to define optimization functions and [sciplot](https://sciplot.github.io/) to recreate the same graphs available in the Python project.

 All the libraries mentioned above are already inside the project in the *third_party* directory, without any need to be downloaded.

 Finally we also used [Catch2](https://github.com/catchorg/Catch2) to write test for every class, that can be seen in the *test* folder.

 A test example done using Catch2 and the data from `sunspot.year.csv` is the following: